LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 - L441: Add line numbers (or other metric of size).
   ⟶ See above, we will add this information.

+- L980: Figure 5.4??
+  ⟶ Thanks, this is a bad reference; it should be figure 6.
+We will fix it.

+chrdimo: We will fix these.
+Thanks.

 - L956: 30,000 hours of compute time is 1,250 days.
 I assume that the CPU has many cores.
 Could you put that number?
   ⟶ Each CPU has 28 cores and 56 threads; when we last ran the experiment, it took about two weeks of real time from start to end.
   We will add this information at the start of section 7.

-- L980: Figure 5.4??
-  ⟶ Thanks, this is a bad reference; it should be figure 6.
-We will fix it.
+chrdimo: Sure.
+Each CPU has 28 double cores.

 - L991: Figure 6: It took me some time to understand the figure.
 I wonder if there is a better way to represent the same data?